 With a keen interest in community building and social justice, Paul has spent many years working on boards of community-based Christian organisations at both a national and regional level.
 These groups work in the areas of those “at risk” including people with addictions, dysfunctional families and those outside the conventional education system.

 Paul loves to find innovative ways to do ministry.
-Impressively, he has found a way to combine Men's Ministry with his passion for motor-racing, including competing with his church's Men's Group in the inaugural 24-hour Lemons Race (a charity event to raise money for prostate cancer) at Hampton Downs.
+Impressively, he has found a way to combine Men's Ministry with his passion for motor-racing, including competing with a Men's Group in the inaugural 24-hour Lemons Race (a charity event to raise money for prostate cancer) at Hampton Downs.

 Until 2012 Peter was CEO for the Allen Group, a position he held for 36 years.
 Peter has been involved with Promise Keepers as a Board Member for many years and has attended every Promise Keepers Event except one.

-Peter has become even more involved recently, pioneering Electives on retirement (Third Age) at the annual Men’s Events.
+He has become even more involved, pioneering Electives on retirement (Third Age) at Men’s Events.
 Men have appreciated the range of questions and topics that he raises for them to consider about their future.

 Lately Peter has also been working with Paul Monahan, helping to encourage leaders as they build successful Men’s Ministries.
-He is an integral part of the day to day leadership team at Promise Keepers.
+He is an integral part of the leadership team at Promise Keepers.

 Peter has been married to Frances since 1979, and they have four children and a handful of grandchildren.
 Peter and Frances attend Coast Vineyard in Orewa.